A Petri Dish for Histopathology Image Analysis: Example Use Cases

 \section{Example Use Cases}

-In this section, we demonstrate example use cases of our dataset by performing experiments to investigate several natural questions that arise in histopathology image analysis.
+In this section, we demonstrate example use cases of our dataset by investigating several natural questions that arise in histopathology image analysis.
 Namely, how does network depth affect model performance ($\S$\ref{subsec:model-depth})?
 How much does ImageNet pre-training help ($\S$\ref{subsec:transfer-learning})?
 Should examples with substantial annotator disagreement be included in training ($\S$\ref{subsec:high-disagreement})?
 Moreover, we vary the size of the training set to gain insight on how the amount of available data interacts with each of the above factors.